 Noncomedogenic is the word you should focus on if you have acne-prone skin.
 It means the sunscreen doesn’t contain any ingredients that can clog your skin pores and cause breakouts.
 Oil-free sunscreens help to keep away excess oil from the skin.

 2. Avoid Oxybenzone And PABA

 If you have acne-prone, sensitive, or rosacea and eczema-prone skin, stay away from these two ingredients.
-If you have ultra-sensitive and acne-prone skin, it is best to stick to mineral sunscreen that contains zinc oxide or/and titanium dioxide that do not irritate the skin.
+If you have ultra-sensitive and acne-prone skin, it is best to stick to mineral sunscreens that contain zinc oxide or/and titanium dioxide, which do not irritate the skin.

 3. Pick A Day Cream With SPF